2023 Best Computer Science Schools in Minnesota

 Top 10 Best Computer Science Schools

-Our 2023 rankings named Carleton College the best school in Minnesota for computer science students.
-Located in the distant town of Northfield, Carleton is a private not-for-profit school with a small student population.
+Our analysis found Carleton College to be the best school for computer science students who want to pursue a degree in Minnesota.
+Located in the town of Northfield, Carleton is a private not-for-profit school with a small student population.

 After completing their degree, compsci graduates from Carleton carry an average student debtload of $12,500.